boshjerns/MithrilWhisperApp/README.md

 ## Open Source Commitment

-**Mithril Whisper** is fully open source under the MIT License.
+**Mithril Whisper** is available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License for personal use, with commercial licensing available.
 We believe security through obscurity is a flawed approach - true security comes from transparency, peer review, and community validation.

 ### Contributing
 We welcome contributions from the security and AI communities.
 Whether you're fixing bugs, adding features, or improving documentation, your input helps make voice recognition more secure for everyone.